Managing Older Team Members

 1. People will judge you how they find you

 Your team members know you have a job which carries more responsibility and recompense than theirs.
 You had the choice whether to apply, as did they.
-Some may still choose to do so.
+Some may still choose to do so in the future.

 You might be surprised how others enjoy feeling part of your success as you climb the ranks.
 They like seeing a team leader with whom they had a good experience become the area manager and then a senior leader.